lhm2904/Data-Analyst-Postings-Analysis/Project Report.md

 ![Median salary by company top 10](assets/median_sal_comp.png)

-The median salaries showed a right-skewed patter with a skewness of 1.54, which can be seen in the histogram, where the data points clustered to the lower end.
+The median salaries showed a right-skewed pattern with a skewness of 1.54, which can be seen in the histogram, where the data points clustered to the lower end.
 Overall, the most popular median salary range falls between $70,000 and $103,000, which aligns with our findings in salary distribution.

 Among the highest-paying companies, there were 2 main sectors:
 - **Staffing and recruitment:** KDR Talent Solutions, ITCO Solutions, My3Tech.
 - **Finance:** PCS Retirement, Balyasny Asset Management, Quanata.
 Other companies are in healthcare, logistics, IT, and retail.
-In general, the finance sector lead in compensation, with the top two roles at $434,500 and $250,000.
+In general, the finance sector led in compensation, with the top two roles at $434,500 and $250,000.

 ### Preferred platforms of companies